GANPATIPULE TOURISM | TOURIST PLACES TO VISIT & BEACHES IN GANPATIPULE

 Nearest City to Ganpatipule: Mumbai (345 Kms)

 At a distance of 24 km from Ratnagiri, 152 km from Kolhapur, 193 km from Mahabaleshwar, 207 km from Satara, 291 km from Lonavala, 307 km from Pune, and 345 km from Mumbai, Ganpatipule is a small pilgrimage & beach town located in the Ratnagiri district on the Konkan coast of Maharashtra in India.
-This is one of the top Places to visit in Maharashtra and also one of the best tourist places in Ratnagiri.
+This is one of the top places to visit in Maharashtra and also one of the best places to visit near Pune.

-The town is mainly known for its 400 years old temple of Lord Ganapati which is the prime attraction in Ganpatipule.
-The idol of Ganesha is believed to be a monolith which was self-incarnated and discovered over 1600 years ago.
+The town is mainly known for its 400 years old temple of Lord Ganapati which is the prime attraction in Ganpatipule tour packages.
+The idol of Ganesha is believed to be a monolith that was self-incarnated and discovered over 1600 years ago.
 The Ganesha Temple in Ganpatipule is unique because it is one of the few temples in the country in which the presiding deity faces west.
-It is one of the Ashta Ganapati Temples of India and is known as 'Paschim Dwar Devata'.
+Known as 'Paschim Dwar Devata', it is one of the Ashta Ganapati Temples of India and among the prominent places of pilgrimage in Maharashtra.
 The temple is at the base of a hill, and pilgrims walk around (pradakshina) the hill as a mark of respect.

-Ganpatipule has one of the most spectacular beaches along the Konkan Coast in Maharashtra.
+Ganpatipule is home to some of the most spectacular beaches that can be visited as part of Konkan tour packages.
 It is an ideal getaway that attracts peace-seekers, beach lovers, and pilgrims alike.
 Ganpatipule is one of the only two white sand beaches in Maharashtra, the other being Kashid Beach.
 The Ganpatipule Beach is clean and the sea is also clear though swimming is not advisable because of the rocky stretches.
-It is an however ideal spot for sunbathing and mesmerizing sunsets.
+However, it is an ideal spot for sunbathing and mesmerizing sunsets.
 Ganpatipule also offers water sports between the months of November and May.

-There are many other tourist spots in Ganpatipule apart from the beaches and the Ganapati Temple.
+There are many other tourist places in Ganpatipule apart from the beaches and the Ganapati Temple.
 Malgund about 2 km from Ganapatipule is the birthplace of the famous Maratha poet Keshavsut and houses a memorial of the great poet.
 Gaywadi beach near Malgund village is the hub of water sports activities in Ganpatipule.
-Jaigad Fort, Prachin Konkan Museum, Arey Ware Beach, Guhagar Beach and Velneshwar are other attractions near Ganpatipule.
+Jaigad Fort, Prachin Konkan Museum, Arey Ware Beach, Guhagar Beach, and Velneshwar are other prominent places in Ganpatipule.

-Ganpatipule has number of resorts and hotels but the facilities offered by most hotels are ordinary.
+Ganpatipule has several resorts and hotels but the facilities offered by most hotels are ordinary.
 State-owned MTDC also runs a holiday resort near the beach.